Modern Day Treaty

 Before your application is processed, it needs to be commissioned.

-Bring all completed forms and required documents to your nearest district office to get your application commissioned.
+Bring all completed forms and required documents to your nearest District office to get your application commissioned.

 ATTN: Registry